 Click the Section display tool to change to a line view of your model.

 - In the Properties pane, select the Labels tab.
-Then, tick Element IDs and Property IDs:
+Click On elements and members, then, tick Element IDs and Property IDs:

 - The graphics view will now show the labels, and which associated property has been assigned to each element.

 Note: The slab will have a property of PA1.
 You may need to zoom in to separate the text from the adjacent objects.